can you donate plasma if you smoke weed

 Photo by Nguyễn Hiệp

-What Should You Do Before Donating Blood and Plasma if You Smoke?
+What Should You Do Before Donating Plasma If You Smoke?

 Dr. Anand DugarThis article has been reviewed by Dr. Anand Dugar, an anesthesiologist, pain medicine physician and the founder of Green Health Docs.
 Graduating from medical school in 2004 and residency in 2008, Dr. Dugar has been a licensed physician for almost 20 years and has been leading the push for medical cannabis nationwide.